 - Symptoms that get worse when you have a cold or flu

-Phases in which the disease suddenly gets much worse, known as flare-ups or exacerbations, are also typical and are usually marked by acute episodes of shortness of breath and more coughing with sputum.
+Phases in which the disease suddenly gets much worse, known as flare-ups or exacerbations, are also typical.
+They are usually characterized by acute episodes of shortness of breath and more coughing with sputum.

 Several factors play a role in the development of COPD.
 One is persistent inflammation of the bronchi.
 Also, the air sacs (alveoli) in the lungs may become over-inflated.
 This condition is called pulmonary emphysema.

 In pulmonary emphysema, the walls of the air sacs are damaged.
 Instead of there being many small air sacs, large air sacs develop.
 This decreases the surface area of the lungs, and less oxygen can enter the bloodstream.
-If someone has both narrow, inflamed bronchi and pulmonary emphysema at the same time, each can make the other get worse.
+If someone has both inflamed, narrow bronchi and pulmonary emphysema at the same time, each can make the other worse.

-Other kinds of regular lung irritation, such as exposure to dust particles in the workplace, can also increase your risk of developing the disease.
+Other kinds of regular lung irritation, such as exposure to particular types of dust particles in the workplace, can also increase your risk of developing the disease.

 It is thought that certain factors already present at birth may make some people more likely to develop COPD later on.
-Examples include problems with lung development in the womb and the rare “alpha-1 antitrypsin deficiency (AATD),” which affects about 1 to 2 out of 100 people.
+Examples include problems with lung development in the womb and the rare “alpha-1 antitrypsin deficiency (AATD),” which affects about 1 to 2 out of 100 people who have COPD.

 Advanced COPD greatly affects your quality of life.
-Your airways become so narrow that you get out of breath during everyday activities or even while resting.
+Your airways become so narrow that you get out of breath during everyday activities like washing yourself or getting dressed, or even while resting.

 At advanced stages of COPD, the lungs can no longer provide the body with enough oxygen.
 This also affects other organs such as the heart, which now has to pump more blood through the lungs.
 The increased workload causes part of the muscle on the right side of the heart to grow.
 The medical term for this is pulmonary heart disease or “cor pulmonale.”
-The heart becomes weaker as a result, which can cause water retention in the legs and the rest of the body, among other things.
+The heart becomes weaker as a result, which can lead to things like water retention in the legs and the rest of the body.

 Because of the problems caused by physical exertion, people with COPD exercise less.
 This means that they lose muscle mass, which makes them even less physically fit.